adrianyau/Final-Project-Tableau/README.md

 12. A box plot was create to detect any outliers.

 ## Results
-- Manhattan and Brooklyn are the most popular boroughs given the denser urban population and higher Airbnb listings with respect to apartments.
-Occupation of the entire place is the predominant form of space given the crowdedness and urban design of the city.
-- The more beds, the more prices to spend, however, they appear to be still cheaper than hotels by average.
+- Between the 5 boroughs of New York City, Manhattan and Brooklyn have substantially more Airbnb listings Queens, Bronx, and Staten Island, dominating with over 80% of the total share.
+- The average price of beds, especially for 1 to 3 bedrooms, are cheaper through Airbnb than hotels.
+Occupants have more choices to select prices, locations, spaces, and types of properties.
-- Apartments are the most common property type in New York.
-Perhaps sub-letting is popular with tenants to give financial and living flexibility without long-term commitments.
+- Apartments are the most abundent type of property in New York City to be listed given the urban city design and crowdedness.
+Plus, Airbnb empowers owners and tenants, depending on their standard of livings, to have financial flexibility and freedom to move to different locations.
-- Guests prefer entire place, so they maintain full privacy without sharing amenities with other guests.
-- With respect to outliers, there are a couple of 2-bedroom apartments for the entire place that cost in the thousands.
-However, the same costs, but for more guests (+5 beds) and for the entire house may not be abnormal for large groups.
+- There are a couple of outliers - notably between the type of property and price.
+For example, there are a couple of 2-bedroom apartments that is priced $5,000 and $10,000, which seems odd.
+However, it is not uncommon that there are Airbnb listings for houses with 5+ bedrooms for the similar price to accomodate a large group of visitors.
+- This is the most interesting result that I have encounted.
+In the line graph, the number of Airbnb listings sharply decline in 2014.
+Having sought external resources, it is discovered that Airbnb was in a legal battle with the state of New York because of the operations of short-term rentals:
+  - The huge influx of Airbnb listings led to the review of Airbnb's business records showing over third-quarters of bookings have broken state's laws.
+  - It was not subject to hospitality taxes and there are unregulated safety concerns with respect to fire, spinkler systems, and evacuation protocol.
+  - Airbnb listings were converted into "illegal" hotel rooms that takes real estate off the market for private gain.
+  - It was consequential to housing shortages and housing affordability.

 ## Challenges
 - Difficult to plot variables between x-axis and y-axis to make direct quality comparisons.
-- Properly apply enhancements, such as colours, tables, and filters, to convey message to the general audience.
+- Properly apply enhancements, such as colours, tables, and filters, to convey message visually to the general audience.
-- Come up with the main topic and lead with a story to capture the attention of the audience.
+- Brainstorm the main topic and lead with a story to capture the attention of the general audience.

 ## Future Goals
-- Apply advanced Tableau skills, such as animations, to incorporate into Dashboard and Stories.
+- As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing one to see how trends have emerged from the company and its customers.